skylerto/skylerto.github.io/_posts/2016-04-01-what-i-learned-from-capstone.markdown

 to go (out of 7).
 When it came our time the judges were literally yawning!
 To many formalities, to many numbers.
 It is nice for investors, but it gets boring I understand completely.
 But why is everyone so formal?
-I do believe there is a time and a lace for everything, this was the time to be ourselves, get personal and certainly not formal; after all there were only 5 judges!
+I do believe there is a time and a place for everything, this was the time to be ourselves, get personal and certainly not formal; after all there were only 5 judges!
 I truly believe that an individual, personal interaction with our product rather than some generic sales pitch really helped us out; it *never* fails to be yourself.